begoon/begoon.github.com/_engine/_posts/english/2012-07-10-usb-serial-console-for-rpi-on-macosx-olimex-usb-serial-cable.markdown

 I decided to buy [Olimex USB To Serial Cable].
 It was available on eBay as [Olimex USB-SERIAL-CABLE Olinuxino console cable alternative to Raspberry Pi][].

-This cable provides 3.3V output levels which are strongly recommended for RPi (not 5V), and its 3 wires with male plugs can be directly connected to the RPi GPIO P1 header.
+This cable provides 3.3V output levels which are strongly recommended for RPi (not 5V), and its 3 wires with female plugs can be directly connected to the RPi GPIO P1 header.

 [Olimex USB To Serial Cable]: https://www.olimex.com/dev/usb-serial-cable.html
 [Olimex USB-SERIAL-CABLE Olinuxino console cable alternative to Raspberry Pi]: http://www.ebay.co.uk/itm/Olimex-USB-SERIAL-CABLE-Olinuxino-console-cable-alternative-to-Raspberry-Pi-/280917749304?pt=UK_BOI_Electrical_Components_Supplies_ET&hash=item416800ae38